Call for Contributions

 - Position/discussion papers

-- Work in progress
+- work in progress

-Accepted papers (full or short) will be published in the Springer Lecture Notes in Computer Science (LNCS) series.
+The page limitations include references.
+Papers may have an appendix, whose length must not exceed 3 pages; reading of the appendix is at the discretion of the reviewers.
+Accepted papers will be published in the Springer Lecture Notes in Computer Science (LNCS) series.
 The submissions should be formatted accordingly.
 Posters will not be published.

 Conference Scope

-The main topics of the conference include (but are not limited to):
+The main topics of the conference include, but are not limited to:

-- Teaching Computer Science in early-childhood, primary, secondary, and higher education
+- Teaching Computer Science in early childhood, primary, secondary, and higher education

 - CS Unplugged